TariaBlathevich/Test_task/tasktestdata.md

 {500;501; 550; 600; 1000} - 10 %.

-Short data to testing by  Boundary Value Testing
+Short data to testing by  Boundary Value Testing:

 {0; 1; 99} -1 %;

 {100; 101; 198; 199} - 3 %;